Let Your Freak Flag Fly! How to Present a Professional Image While Being True to Who You Are

 Consider a toned-down version.

 So, what if you have more metal than Iron Man?
-Once we had a recent graduate who was applying for a recruiter position our my team.
-She was great, personable and talented, but my hang-up was she was wearing what our hiring manager described as a jean suit and had more piercings than he could count.
+Once we had a recent graduate who was applying for a recruiter position.
+She was great, personable and talented, but she was wearing what our hiring manager described as a jean suit and had more piercings than he could count.

 Photo credit: Canva